SatDump/SatDump/README.md

 ### Linux (or MacOS)

 On Linux (or MacOS), building from source is recommended and no build are currently provided.
-In the same way as Windows, [libcorrect](https://github.com/quiet/libcorrect) and [libdsp](https://github.com/altillimity/libdsp) are most likely not in your package manager and will have to be built from source.
+In the same way as Windows, [libcorrect](https://github.com/quiet/libcorrect) is most likely not in your package manager and will have to be built from source.

 Here are some generic Debian build instructions.